divital-coder/divital-coder/README.md

-## Computational Biology, High Energy Physics, AI alignment and HPC stuff.
+## Scientific Computing, AI alignment and HPC stuff.
 Deranged with virtual cell modelling for digital twins
 Exploring Mechanistic and Machine Learning Foundations and Frontiers